 Our priority is for you to experience everything our campuses and London has to offer.
 However, you will be expected to adhere to the safety measures in place at the College.
 This may include requirements to undertake regular testing and to report the outcome of this testing to the College and strong expectations to have been vaccinated.
 The completion of the required safety measures will ensure that we can keep the College community safe and satisfy the UK government and UK Public Health Authorities that we can continue with in-person on-campus activities, wherever possible.

 In the event that there is an escalation of the pandemic, then, in line with Public Health Advice from the UK Government, we may be required to suspend all on-campus activity.
 In the event of suspension of on-campus activities, these activities will be delivered to all students as an online alternative, that delivers the same approved learning outcomes.
 No additional fees will be charged if the programme cannot be delivered within the advertised timeframe.
 However, we anticipate you will be able to complete the programme within the timescale previously advertised and the learning outcomes can be achieved with any such adjustment.

 Details for your programme are set out in this communication.

 Learning experience and commitment

-As you aware the programme is a 1 year/full-time programme, which requires a consistent and dedicated commitment through the academic year.
+As you are aware the programme is a 1 year/full-time programme, which requires a consistent and dedicated commitment throughout the academic year.

 Our programme will be delivered via a blended learning model, this means that you will:

-· engage/work through online content/resources asynchronously and independently in your own time, approx. 2-4 hours per module, per teaching day.
+engage/work through online content/resources asynchronously and independently in your own time, approx. 2-4 hours per teaching day.
 This time will vary from learner to learner and day to day.